hpssjellis/maker100/price-list-individuals.md

 <hr>

-# Step 6: No Purchase needed, finish final project for youtube and/or presentation.
+# Step 6: No Purchase needed, finish final project for a youtube and/or in person presentation.